 - Butter: Use either salted or unsalted butter for this recipe.
 If you’re using salted butter, keep this in mind as you add the salt as it could make it too salty.
 For a dairy-free option, use dairy-free butter.

 - Brown Sugar: Dark or light brown sugar will work for this cookie and allow it to be moist and sweet.
-Of course, you can use regular white granulated sugar in its place.
+Of course, you can use regular white sugar in its place but it will lose that molassey flavor.

 - Vanilla: Pure vanilla extract is a classic ingredient for cookies, but you can experiment with different other types of extracts such as almond.